mbj/mutant/docs/configuration.md

   timeout: false
   # Control the process status abort criteria, defaults to `false`:
   # * `true` - mutant will consider unexpected process aborts (example segfaults)
   #   as covering the mutation that caused this behavior.
+This includes bugs in the test
+  #   framework not producing a test result.
+Use with care.
   # * `false` - mutant will ignore unexpected process aborts when determining coverage.
   process_abort: false
   # Control the test result criteria, # defaults to `true`